Karabakh dialect: History

 Until the late 1980s, most Armenians living in Soviet Azerbaijan spoke the Karabakh dialect.
 The Karabakh (75% Armenian-populated before the conflict) was officially under jurisdiction of Azerbaijan and was known as Nagorno-Karabakh Autonomous Oblast (NKAO).
 Besides Karabakh, many Armenians resided in the cities such as Baku, Kirovabad, Sumgait.
 In the late 1980s, Baku alone had an Armenian population of over 200,000.
 They were mainly from Karabakh and many of them spoke the dialect, although Russian as the main language of multicultural Baku, including Armenians of Baku.

 In 1988, with the relaxation of the Soviet Union under Mikhail Gorbachev and his policies of perestroika and glasnost, the Armenians demanded the unification of NKAO with Soviet Armenia.
 The mass movement started in mid-February 1988 and on February 20, 1988, the regional council issued a request to transfer the region to Soviet Armenia.
 Few days later the Sumgait pogrom took place, leaving dozens of Armenian civilians dead and thousands being forced to leave.
 This event is credited with unofficially starting the first Nagorno-Karabakh War.
 The clashes escalated to a full-scale war by 1992.
 Most Armenians of Azerbaijan and Azerbaijanis of Armenia were forced to leave.
 The war ended in May 1994 with the Armenian forces establishing de facto control of Nagorno-Karabakh and several Azerbaijani districts surrounding the former NKAO.
-Today, the area is de facto under control of the Nagorno-Karabakh Republic, but is still recognized as de jure part of Azerbaijan by the international community.
+From 1991-2023, the area was de facto under the control of the Nagorno-Karabakh Republic, but recognized de jure as part of Azerbaijan by the international community.

 Today

-Today, almost no Armenians live in Azerbaijan except Nagorno-Karabakh, which is not controlled by the government in Baku, but rather by the local Armenian government of Stepanakert and assisted by the Republic of Armenia.
-The main area where the Karabakh dialect is spoken in the Armenian-controlled Nagorno-Karabakh Republic.
-In the Republic of Armenia, the dialect is spoken in Syunik Region by the majority of the population, except the city of Sisian and the surrounding villages, where the Yerevan dialect dominates.
+Today, practically no Armenians remain in Nagorno-Karabakh as a result of the 2023 Azerbaijani offensive, however the dialect still continues to be used by refugees living in Armenia and abroad.
+In the Republic of Armenia, the dialect is spoken natively in the Syunik Region by the majority of the population, except the city of Sisian and the surrounding villages, where the Yerevan dialect dominates.

-The Karabakh dialect is also spoken in northern and northeastern Armenia, but it has been influenced by the other local dialects of the Armenian.
+The Karabakh dialect is also spoken in northern and northeastern Armenia, but it has been influenced by the other local dialects of Armenian.
 In Lori, it is spoken in the eastern part: the Pambak area.
 In Tavush, the Karabakh dialect is spoken along with the dominant Yerevan dialect.
 The Chambarak area of the Gegharkunik province is home to Karabakh dialect speakers, too.